 Additionally, basic services such as electricity, gas, water, sewage treatment and telephones may be cut off for days or even a week, or longer.
 Your supplies kit should contain items to help you manage during these outages.
 State officials and experts recommend having food, water and other supplies in sufficient quantities to last for up to 7 days.

 Make sure to prepare your home for storm surges and flooding.
 Sandbag availability may vary, as well locations.
-Click here for current sandbag locations in Flagler and Volusia counties and other important emergency information.
-Click here for Lake County and click here for St Johns County.
+Click here for the most current sandbag locations in Flagler and Volusia counties and other important emergency information.
+Click here for Marion County and click here for Putnam County.

 Follow the National Weather Service's (NWS) watches and warnings.
 You can find more information about these risks on ready.gov/hurricanes.